 Teens will typically need access to a laptop or computer to work online, though in a few instances some jobs can be done through tablets or smart phones.
 Some types of online work will require software that will help keep teens—and whatever device they’re using to access the internet—safe.

 Standard software that all teens should have when working online include an antivirus program, an anti-malware program, and sometimes a VPN (or virtual protocol network).
-We recommend NordVPN as the best VPN for teens!
+We recommend NordVPN as one of the best VPN softwares.